-Goal 1: The ISU Dietetics Internship Program will develop entry-level Registered Dietitian Nutritionists who possess skills necessary for success in the emerging roles in current and future general dietetics practice in multi-disciplinary, community-based and diverse settings.
+Goal 1: The ISU Dietetic Internship Program will develop entry-level Registered Dietitian Nutritionists who possess skills necessary for success in the emerging roles in current and future general dietetics practice in multi-disciplinary, community-based and diverse settings.

 - 1.1 80% of alumni will pass the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.